 - Print all vaccine information clearly using one line per lot number.
 List open vial vaccines on separate lines even if lot number is the same.
-Use appropriate vaccine and manufacturer abbreviations. - Circle the applicable answer for "open multidose vial" and "previous cold chain break." - Page 2 will be faxed back to the SHA, AHA or FNJ Immunization Supervisor/ Designate or Community Pharmacist indicating whether the vaccine is: - Viable usable maintain in cold chain and use as soon as possible; OR - Discard not to be used.
+Use appropriate vaccine and manufacturer abbreviations. - Circle the applicable answer for "open multi-dose vial" and "previous cold chain break" as Page 2 will be faxed back to the Immunization Supervisor/ Designate or Pharmacist indicating whether the vaccine is: - ➤ Viable usable maintain in cold chain and use as soon as possible; OR - Discard not to be used.
 Discard as per organizational policy.